oriyanh/anonyme-app/README.md

 ## Google Drive Folder

 All weights and graphs can be found in our Google Drive folder found [here](https://drive.google.com/drive/u/1/folders/1PIufZmHXbAw28SleVHKualghO5t0fcrU).
-This is a private Google Drive folder, access will be given per request.
+This is a private Google Drive folder, access will be given per request (currently only to users with @mail.huji addresses).

 ## Entry Points & Usage